Mary Fairfax

-Mary Elizabeth Fairfax, AC, OBE (formerly Symonds, born Marie Wein; 15 August 1922 – 17 September 2017) was a Polish-born Australian businesswoman and philanthropist.
+Mary Elizabeth Fairfax, AC, OBE (formerly Symonds, born Marie Wein; 15 August 1922 – 17 September 2017) was an Australian businesswoman and philanthropist.
 As the third wife of wealthy media proprietor Sir Warwick Fairfax, she became known as Lady Fairfax upon his knighthood in 1967.
 She inherited most of his vast fortune upon his death in January 1987, becoming one of Australia's richest women.

 Biography

 Marie Wein was born into a Jewish family in Warsaw, the daughter of Anna (née Szpiegelglass) and Kevin Wein, the son of a miller.
 She came to Australia with her parents in the late 1920s to escape European anti-Semitism.
-She attended the Presbyterian Ladies' College, Sydney, where she won prizes for history and chemistry.
+She attended the Presbyterian Ladies' College in Sydney, where she won prizes for history and chemistry.
 She eventually came to own several Sydney dress shops.

 In 1945, Wein married solicitor Cedric Symonds, with whom she had one son, Garth.
 She began having an affair with Warwick Oswald Fairfax, a scion of the Fairfax family, in the late 1950s.
 She divorced her husband in 1958 and married Fairfax on 4 July 1959, the day after he divorced his second wife.
 She converted from Judaism to Catholicism before the wedding.
 They had three children: Warwick Jr., Anna and Charles.

 After the death of her husband Sir Warwick in 1987, Fairfax continued to live in the family home, Fairwater, which was owned by the Fairfax family since 1900.
-She moved to Manhattan, New York, in 1988, purchasing a penthouse apartment known as the "Chateau in the Sky", atop the Pierre Hotel, Fifth Avenue, for US$12 million.
+She moved to Manhattan, New York, in 1988, purchasing a penthouse apartment known as the "Chateau in the Sky", atop the Pierre Hotel for US$12 million.
 She sold the apartment in 1999 to financier Martin Zweig for $21.5 million and returned to Australia.
-The penthouse in Manhattan eventually became New York's most expensive penthouse and was put up for sale in 2013 for an asking price of US$125 million.
-However, after four years on the market, the property sold at a deep discount for $44 million to Howard Lutnick, the CEO of Cantor Fitzgerald.
 At the time of Fairfax's purchase of the property, previous tenants had included John Paul Getty, Elizabeth Taylor, Yves Saint-Laurent and Mohamed al-Fayed.

 Lady Fairfax died of natural causes at her family home on 17 September 2017.